jdomaga/spellChecker/README.md

 ## Base user stories:

 1. As a user, I want to be able to type multiple lines of text, so I can spell check my writing.
-2. As a sighted user, I want to be able to see errors visually within the text I have entered so I can see where to fix.
+2. As a sighted user, I want to be able to see errors visually in one simplified, ordered location so I can see what to fix.

 ## Important user stories, outside scope (fast-follows):